kmmahaj/aws-map-linkedaccounts/README.md

 <p align="center">
 </p>

-# Automating spend and credits tracking for member accounts in the AWS Migration Acceleration Program (MAP)
+# Automating spend tracking for MAP member accounts

 Provides fully automated tracking to member account owners on both their spend and credits for their MAP tagged resources

 ## How it Works

-1. A custom AWS Config Rule uses the AWS Config Rule Development Kit and CloudKnox REST API to record and evaluate a CloudKnox PCI (Privilege Creep Index) score for every AWS IAM user in your AWS account
-2. If the CloudKnox PCI score is high for that AWS IAM user then AWS Config triggers an automated remediation in real time using AWS Systems Manager Automation
-3. The AWS Systems Manager Automation invokes an AWS Lambda function for rightsizing the permissions of an AWS IAM user with a high Privileged Creep Index (PCI) score
-4. The AWS Lambda function invokes the CloudKnox Just Enough Privileges (JEP) Controller REST API to retrieve the rightsized IAM policy for the user based on the user’s previous activity
-5. The AWS Lambda function provisions the retrieved AWS IAM policy to the user and rightsizes the user’s permissions
+1. Provisions a AWS CloudWatch Events Rule in the payer account that is triggered based on the successful completion of the AWS Glue Crawler.
+a.
+The Crawler runs in the payer account each time a MAP CUR report is delivered there and creates/updates the Athena database and table for the MAP CUR report
+2. Provisions an output results S3 bucket in the payer account with an attached event notification to assign view permissions to objects in the S3 bucket to the member account
+3. Provisions an AWS Lambda as a target of the CloudWatch Events Rule.
+a.
+The AWS Lambda runs a customized Athena query specific to MAP tagged resources in the member account.
+b.
+The Athena query results for the MAP tagged resources in the member account are dropped in the output results S3 bucket.
+4. Provisions an AWS Glue Crawler in the member account that has cross account access to the output results S3 bucket in the payer account
+a.
+The AWS Glue Crawler creates an Athena database and table in the member account.
+This enables member account owner to view and query data for MAP tagged resources specific to their account.
+5. Steps 1-4 above are fully automated in AWS CloudFormation.
+It is deployed with 1-click automation.
+It requires no AWS related configurations to be performed by the AWS administrator.

 ## Solution Design